Self-Harm and Suicide

 How to recognize self-harm

-- Cutting your skin with sharp objects
+- Cutting oneself with a sharp object;

-- Taking more medication than prescribed
+- Take more medication than the recommended dose;

-- Burning your skin
+- Burning one’s skin;

-- Pulling out your hair
+- Pulling out one’s hair;

 What causes people to harm themselves?

-- To relieve stress or anxiety
+- To reduce stress or anxiety;

-- To provoke emotions or feel alive
+- To be able to feel their emotions or feel alive;

-- To relieve emotional suffering
+- To relieve emotional suffering;

-Do you harm yourself and have suicidal thoughts?
+You self-harm and have suicidal thoughts?

 01 Taking stock of your mental health